 It was made mostly with wood from two trees on his family’s farm.
 But, Weatherford said, there was also “a small piece of the University of Auburn’s Toomer’s Corner tree tucked inside this handle.”

 People clapped and laughed.
-It isn’t uncommon for the Auburn Caucus’ pigskin partisanship to be referenced in the chamber come football season, come whenever.
-The token of appreciation the House presented to Crisafulli last year in his final days as speaker was a rifle done in “Auburn burnt orange.”
+It isn’t uncommon for the chamber to acknowledge the Auburn Caucus’ pigskin partisanship come football season — come whenever.
+The token of appreciation the House presented to Crisafulli last year in his final days as speaker?
+A rifle done in “Auburn burnt orange.”
 More laughter.
 The Auburn Caucus strikes again.

 At least 20 speciality plate bills were killed during the 2015 legislative session.
 Last year, Ingram alone had two bite the dust.
 The Ducks Unlimited tag with all the money going to help maintain duck habitats and stuff?
 Nothing doing.
 A plate supporting Dan Marino’s Autistic Foundation?
 Try again next year.

 Constitutionally speaking, Florida’s specialty plate life cycle is hard to wrap your head around, thanks mostly to the “moratorium.”
 In 2008, the legislature said that the 100 speciality plates already available were plenty.
-People were making jokes.
-So they stopped considering new ones.
-Until they didn’t.
+They were sick of the jokes.
+So, they stopped considering new ones… until, apparently, they started considering them again.

-Somehow—and no one really knows how—23 have since then managed to steer around the roadblock.
+Somehow — and no one really knows how — 23 have since managed to steer around the roadblock.